 Toby Nussbaum Contest

-The annual Jewish Heritage Writing Contest is named after Toby Nussbaum, z’l, a former JCRC-NY Vice President.
+The Jewish Heritage Writing Contest was named after Toby Nussbaum, z’l, a former JCRC-NY Vice President.

-The contest, sponsored by JCRC-NY in cooperation with the NYC Department of Education, is open to all NYC public school students in grades 4-12.
-Winners receive their awards at a ceremony in the spring.
+The contest, sponsored by JCRC-NY in cooperation with the NYC Department of Education, was open to all NYC public school students in grades 4-12.
+Winners received their awards at a ceremony at City Hall in the spring.

 2019 Contest: